-Manchester United have been handed a relatively easy start to the Premier League season in comparison to the likes of Liverpool and Chelsea – and it may surprise some fans to learn that the fixture list is not compiled completely at random.
+There are complaints about the football schedule every year – and it may surprise some fans to learn that the fixture list is not compiled completely at random.

-And fixture-list compiler Glenn Thompson, of Atos, an international IT services company, spoke to the Premier League’s official website to shed some light on how the season’s schedule is pulled together.
+Fxture list compiler Glenn Thompson, of Atos, an international IT services company, spoke to the Premier League’s official website in 2016 to shed some light on how the season’s schedule is pulled together.

 Thompson and co are tasked with scheduling 2,036 matches across the Premier League and Football League over a nine-month period, meaning it is impossible to conduct a random draw.